isomerpages/moe-operaestatepri/pages/Opera Parents Club.md

 Playhub Blurb

-Recess is not just snack time - it is also a time for play!
+<p align="justify">Recess is not just snack time - it is also a time for play!
 Students take a mental break at the Playhub room playing chess, building with LEGO bricks, or doing craft.
 Here, students can play solo or play with new friends.
-Playhub parent volunteers support students’ mental and emotional wellbeing by providing a safe space for relaxing and social interaction.
+Playhub parent volunteers support students’ mental and emotional wellbeing by providing a safe space for relaxing and social interaction.</p>

 Suitable for: